Hope in the darkness at WVU Medicine Children’s Gala

 WHEELING, W.Va.
 (WTRF) — Hope can keep you alive.

-And tonight Glessner Auditorium was filled with people willing to keep that flicker of promise alive for whoever needs it.
+And Saturday night Glessner Auditorium was filled with people willing to keep that flicker of promise alive for whomever needs it.

 The WVU Medicine Children’s Gala returned after three years to support northern West Virginia’s critical care transport team.